-Website: www.commwater.com Superintendent: Craig A. Crocker

-The table lists all the substances in drinking water that we detected during calendar year 2014, although the presence of these substances in the water does not necessarily indicate that the water poses a health risk, we feel that it is important that you know exactly what and how much was detected.
+Website: www.commwater.com Superintendent: Craig A. Crocker The table lists all the substances in drinking water that we detected during calendar year 2018 (unless otherwise noted), although the presence of these substances in the water does not necessarily indicate that the water poses a health risk, we feel that it is important that you know exactly what and how much was detected.
+The Fourth Unregulated Contaminant Motoring Rule (UCMR4) results are below for 2018 with a new range on Manganese (ppb).